The Best Mid-City L.A. Date Ideas

 The Roger Room

 OK, here’s something for the truly adventurous.
 Take a partner dance lesson (or class series) at 3rd Street Dance!
-3rd Street Dance has been offering classes in Salsa, Swing, Tango, and other partner dances seemingly forever.
-Class prices are reasonable and timed so that you can go after work.
+3rd Street Dance has been offering classes in Salsa, Swing, Tango, and other partner dances seemingly forever (I’ve taken classes in all of these dances there!)
+Class prices are very reasonable and timed so that you can go after work.

 More Date Ideas